willematack/MarketMaker-RL-Captone/readme.md

 * get Q-Learning agent working in simple terms
 * simulation assumes all market makers can buy/sell as much as the market demands
 * test settle() method for agents and Qagent.
 I think it might be allowing multiplt buy/sell winners at the same time.
 I also think it was preventing the same agent from being a buyer and seller before
+* A mix of python dicts and small arrays are used throughout the project to pass multiple values, this should be standardized to just one or the other

 ## Tasks (not started)
 * create GUI